 The Bose Solo 5 will fit perfectly in combination with an 82cm TV, but no larger screen size will be a major design problem.
 The Soundbar can also be installed on a wall, but the wall mounts do not come with the speaker, so this will be an additional expense for the user.

-On the left is a bass-reflex opening for better reproduction of the deeper spectrum frequencies, and on the right are 1x optical digital input, 1x coaxial digital input and 3.5 mm analog input.
-Solo 5 comes with both digital cables, 1x coaxial and 1x digital, so the user does not have to buy these cables to connect an external AV device.
+On the left side is a bass-reflex opening for better reproduction of the deep frequencies, and on the right are 1x optical digital input, 1x coaxial digital input and 3.5 mm analog input.
+Solo 5 comes with all cables, 1x coaxial, and 1x digital, so the user does not have to buy these cables to connect an external AV device.
 Unfortunately, the Bose Solo 5 does not have a single HDMI port.

-There is also a USB port, but this is for service updates only, so we cannot play songs from some external USB, HDD/SDD or memory.
+There is also a USB port, but this is for service updates only, so we cannot play songs from some external USB, HDD/SDD, or memory.
 That’s why there is Bluetooth wireless connectivity so that music from your cellphone or tablet can be easily transmitted.
-AptX codec is not supported, nor is NFC (Near Field Communication) support for fast device pairing.
+AptX codec and NFC (Near Field Communication) support for fast device pairing are not supported, unfortunately.

 - Single sound bar provides better sound quality compared to your TV.The Solo...